rust-lang/book/second-edition/src/ch15-02-deref.md

 }
 ```

-<span class="caption">Listing 15-13: The code we’d have to write if Rust didn’t
+<span class="caption">Listing 15-13: The code we would have to write if Rust
-have deref coercion</span>
+didn’t have deref coercion</span>

-The `(*m)` is dereferencing the `MyBox<String>` into a `String`.
-Then the `&`
+The `(*m)` dereferences the `MyBox<String>` into a `String`.
+Then the `&` and
-and `[..]` are taking a string slice of the `String` that is equal to the whole
+`[..]` take a string slice of the `String` that is equal to the whole string to
-string to match the signature of `hello`.
-The code without deref coercions is
+match the signature of `hello`.
+The code without deref coercions is harder to
-harder to read, write, and understand with all of these symbols involved.
-Deref
+read, write, and understand with all of these symbols involved.
+Deref coercion
-coercion makes it so that Rust takes care of these conversions for us
+allows Rust to handle these conversions for us automatically.
-automatically.

 When the `Deref` trait is defined for the types involved, Rust will analyze the
-types and use `Deref::deref` as many times as it needs in order to get a
+types and use `Deref::deref` as many times as necessary to get a reference to
-reference to match the parameter’s type.
-This is resolved at compile time, so
+match the parameter’s type.
+The number of times that `Deref::deref` needs to be
+inserted is resolved at compile time, so there is no runtime penalty for taking
-there is no run-time penalty for taking advantage of deref coercion!
+advantage of deref coercion!

 ### How Deref Coercion Interacts with Mutability